TravaOpenJDK/trava-jdk-11-dcevm/README.md

 * Fork this repository
 * Go to Actions and run action manually
-* or create a tagged commit and wait for GitHub Actions to build your binaries!
+* or update push.yml, create a tagged commit, push changes and wait for GitHub Actions to build your binaries.

 ## HOWTO deploy a new release